hiperesp/DragonFable-Private-Server/README.md

     **Note**: If you don't create the .env.php file, the server will use the default system environment variables.

-3. (Optional) Download the offline gamefiles from [here](https://www.mediafire.com/file/7ce4vkkwokmx2h1/gamefiles.zip/file) and extract it to `/src/cdn/gamefiles/`\
+3. (Optional) Download the offline gamefiles from [here](https://www.mediafire.com/file/7ce4vkkwokmx2h1/gamefiles.zip/file) (updated at 2024-11-10) and extract it to `/src/cdn/gamefiles/`\
     **Note**: If you don't download the gamefiles, the server will progressively download them as each game file is requested **only if you use the `cache` mode at `gamefilesPath` settings**.
 This means that as you play, the server will fetch the necessary files in real-time, ensuring you can continue playing without interruption.

 #### Usage: